-The thought of looking after an adorably tiny newborn kitten can be appealing, but it’s actually incredibly hard work!
-Whether you find yourself helping your cat support her kittens or fostering a kitten that’s been abandoned, these little babies require round-the-clock care to grow up big and strong.
+The thought of looking after an adorable newborn kitten can be appealing, but it’s incredibly hard work!
+Whether you find yourself helping your cat support her kittens or fostering a kitten that’s been abandoned, kittens require round-the-clock care to grow up big and strong.

 If you’re wondering exactly what’s involved in caring for a newborn kitten, you’re in the right place.
 Our guide and care sheet will walk you through everything that you need to know.
-From what to feed them and how to care for them and keep them warm to which illnesses you need to look out for, we’ve got you covered.
+From what to feed them and how to care for them and keep them warm to which illnesses you need to look out for, we have you covered.

 What to Consider Before Owning a Newborn Kitten

-Before you even think about owning a newborn kitten, you need to be 100% sure that you can meet their needs.
-There are two main ways that you might find yourself owning a newborn kitten:
+Before you even think about owning a newborn kitten, you must be 100% sure you can meet their needs.
+There are two main ways that you might find yourself with a newborn kitten:

 - Your cat has a litter of kittens.

-If you’re going to be caring for newborn kittens, you need to make sure someone can be home to look after them at all times for the first 12 weeks of their life.
+If you’re caring for newborn kittens, you must ensure someone can be home to look after them at all times for the first 12 weeks of their life.
 They should not be left alone for longer than 20 or so minutes at a time.

 Where Can I Get a Newborn Kitten?

-If you’re considering buying a kitten from a breeder, these little bundles of fluff won’t be ready to leave their mother cat until they’re at least 8 weeks old.
+If you’re considering buying a kitten from a breeder, one won’t be ready to leave their mother cat until they’re at least 8 weeks old.
 Many breeders prefer to allow kittens to stay with their mothers until they’re at least 12 weeks old.
-This gives them a better opportunity to learn how to use a litter box and play independently.
-By 12 weeks, a kitten’s immune system will also be better developed, meaning they stand a much better chance of growing into a healthy and happy adult cat.
+This allows them to learn how to use a litter box and play independently.
+By 12 weeks, a kitten’s immune system will also be better developed, and they stand a much better chance of growing into a healthy and happy adult cat.

 What Kind of Home Does My Newborn Kitten Need?

-If a kitten is without their mother, you need to make sure you can keep a newborn kitten warm, as they can’t regulate their own temperature in the beginning.
-You can either use heat lamps, heated cat beds, or an incubator if you have access to one.
-Keep a thermometer near the kitten’s bed so you can monitor the temperature.
+If a kitten is without their mother, you need to make sure you can keep them warm, as they can’t regulate their temperature in the beginning.
+You can use heat lamps, heated cat beds, or an incubator if you can access one.
+Keep a thermometer near the kitten’s bed to monitor the temperature.

 It’s also a good idea to keep a supply of disinfectant and cleaning products on hand.
-Get into the habit of wiping the surfaces and vacuuming in your kitten’s room daily.
-A kitten’s immune system is still developing at this young stage, so you want to do everything that you can to minimize the chances of them picking up an infection.
+Get into the habit of wiping the surfaces and vacuuming in your kitten’s room every day.
+A kitten’s immune system is still developing at this stage, so you want to do everything you can to minimize the chances of them picking up an infection.

 What Should I Feed My Kitten?

 Do not be tempted to feed your kitten cow’s milk.
-This can disrupt their digestive system and make them sick.
-In an emergency, you can use goat’s milk as a short-term substitution until you get a hold of kitten milk replacer.
-This should be available at vets, online, and in physical pet stores.
+It can disrupt their digestive system and make them sick.
+In an emergency, you can use goat’s milk as a short-term substitution until you get a hold of a kitten milk replacer.
+This should be available at vets, online, and in pet stores.

-It’s a good idea to weigh your kitten every day to check that they’re putting on a healthy amount of weight.
-Newborn kittens usually weigh around 3.5 ounces and should gain an additional 10 grams each day.
+It’s a good idea to weigh your kitten daily to ensure that they’re putting on a healthy amount of weight.
+Newborn kittens usually weigh around 3.5 ounces and should gain an additional 10–14 grams each day.
 By keeping a close eye on your kitten’s weight, you can make sure they’re growing as much as they should be.

-As kittens start to be weaned at around 6 weeks, make sure you provide a constant source of fresh and clean water.
-At this point, you can offer them a bowl of a soft kitten food, and pâté-type textures are usually well received!
-Mix a small amount of kitten food with pre-prepared formula, and put this in a shallow bowl.
-Expect the kittens to get a little messy as they explore these new taste sensations!
+As kittens start to be weaned at around 4–6 weeks, provide a constant source of fresh and clean water.
+At this point, you can offer them a bowl of soft kitten food, and pâté-type textures are usually well received!
+Mix a small amount of kitten food with the pre-prepared formula and put it in a shallow bowl.
+Expect the kittens to get messy as they explore these new taste sensations!

-It’s also a good idea to offer a shallow bowl of formula as kittens get used to transitioning to a solid food.
+It’s also a good idea to provide a shallow bowl of formula as kittens get used to transitioning to solid food.

 How Do I Take Care of My Kitten?

 Newborn kittens need round-the-clock care, so be prepared for sleepless nights.
-As they grow up, the frequency of feeds will reduce, but there’s still much you need to do to take care of these little bundles.
+As they grow up, the frequency of feeding will reduce, but there’s still much you need to do to take care of them.

 Litter Box Training

-Luckily, kittens are pretty smart at learning how to use the litter box.
-At around 3-4 weeks of age, you can place the kitten in a litter box and stimulate them to go to the bathroom like you’ve been doing previously.
+Luckily, kittens are skilled at learning how to use the litter box.
+At around 3-4 weeks, you can place the kitten in a litter box and stimulate them to go to the bathroom like you’ve been doing.
 By 5 weeks old, kittens shouldn’t need help using the litter box to do their business.

-Kittens will spend most of their time in their bed for the first 4 weeks.
-They’ll soon start to explore their new environment on wobbly legs, as they work on improving their coordination.
-They won’t need too much exercise before they tire out and head back to bed for something to eat and a nap!
+Kittens will spend most of their time in bed for the first 4 weeks.
+They’ll soon start to explore their new environment on wobbly legs as they work on improving their coordination.
+They won’t need much exercise before they tire out and head back to bed for something to eat and a nap!

-Keep the area in which you allow your kittens to exercise fairly small, so there’s less chance of them getting into trouble.
-You can start to offer them a few toys at this point.
+Keep the area where your kittens exercise pretty small, so there’s less chance of them getting into trouble.
+You can give them a few toys at this point.
 Kittens should be allowed to choose when they want to exercise, so make sure they can always leave their bed from 4 weeks onward.

 Kittens will usually learn socialization skills from their mother.
-If your kitten is being brought up without their mother cat, they will need extra help to develop their socialization skills.
-If you have a single foster kitten, you may want to see if you can find other kittens to integrate them with, if your vet recommends that as a possibility.
+If your kitten is brought up without their mother cat, they need help to develop their socialization skills.
+If you have a single foster kitten, you may want to see if you can find other kittens to play with them if your vet recommends that as a possibility.

-You can also help develop a kitten’s socialization skills by allowing them to interact with a range of people and other animals and exposing them to different sights and sounds.
+You can also develop a kitten’s socialization skills by allowing them to interact with various people and other animals and expose them to different sights and sounds.
 Making these experiences positive by rewarding your kitten with their favorite treat will help them grow into a confident adult cat.